-WIOA funded youth workforce development activities are administered by the EPG, LAYC and Eckerd Connects.
 Due to a lack of qualified youth service providers to meet the need of youth in Prince George's County, and while following local, state and federal performance measures and guidelines, EPG's youth programming, operated by the Youth Services Department of its Workforce Services Division, serves as the largest WIOA Title I Youth Service Provider in Prince George's County.
-EPG's Youth Services Department operates two WIOA Title I funded programs, Knowledge Equals Youth Success (KEYS) and Youth Career Connections (YCC).
+EPG's Youth Services Department operates two WIOA Title I funded programs: Knowledge Equals Youth Success (KEYS) and Youth Career Connections (YCC).
 EPG's Youth Services Department leverages WIOA funds with additionally funding sources (not limited to: Local Management Board, Prince George's County Public Schools, Maryland Department of Labor, and Prince George's County Government) to operate its youth programs.
+All Prince George's County youth programs serve youth with varying disabilities.
+Depending on the disability, services are provided internally.
+EPG and LAYC both have contracted staff with specialties in counseling youth with specific disabilities are supported by Prince George's Community College and their Adult Education Department.
+Youth with more severe and developmental disabilities are referred to various workforce development partners in the AJCCN, including DORS, Independence Now, The Arc and Melwood.
+The WDB encourages its WIOA Title I Career Services Providers to dual enroll job seekers with other service providers when a job seeker has a disability or other severe barriers to employment.

-KEYS is designed to provide young adults, 18-24 years old's with a high school diploma, with the necessary tools to become competitive in the workforce.
+KEYS is designed to provide young adults, 18-24 years olds with a high school diploma, with the necessary tools to become competitive in the workforce.
 KEYS provides career pathways guidance, occupational skills training and credential attainment services, and supportive services to assist youth overcome barriers preventing them from securing livable wage employment.
 KEYS provide services to youth who have the following barriers to education and/or employment: